Quantum-Accelerators/quacc/docs/src/install/covalent.md

 Depending on where you wish to run your Quacc calculations, you may need to install the corresponding Covalent plugin, as described in the [Covalent plugin documentation](https://docs.covalent.xyz/docs/features/executor-plugins/exe).
 For production-quality calculations, we anticipate that most users will rely on the `SlurmExecutor`, which can be installed via `pip install covalent-slurm-plugin`.
 Refer to the [Slurm executor documentation](https://docs.covalent.xyz/docs/user-documentation/api-reference/executors/slurm) for instructions on how to configure it for your desired high-performance computing machine.

-For Perlmutter at NERSC, an example `SlurmExecutor` configuration might look like the following:
+For submitting jobs to Perlmutter at NERSC from your local machine, an example `SlurmExecutor` configuration with support for an [`sshproxy`](https://docs.nersc.gov/connect/mfa/#sshproxy)-based multi-factor authentication certificate might look like the following:

 ```python
 executor = ct.executor.SlurmExecutor(